Vivekroy286/demochat/README.md

 Install the dependencies by running the command: pip install -r requirements.txt

 We need multiple devices in the same LAN for testing.
 For that we need to make our localhost public.
-For that, download ngrok from https://ngrok.com/download and install it.

 Usage: From the directory where we have installed venv, go to the mysite directory by running the command: cd mysite

 To start the development server, run the command: python manage.py runserver

-On local device, go to http://127.0.0.1:8000/ On other devices, go to the URL from ngrok that starts with https:.
+On local device, go to http://127.0.0.1:8000/ On other devices.

 Once the page is loaded, type a username and click join room from each device.
 Be sure to use different usernames for now.